Wing-zy/python_learning/readme.txt

 I am a freshman.
-I am alse new to python.
+I am also new in python.